seng438-winter-2023/seng438-a3-D0tzi/seng438-a3-team_7.md

 For Range, the new Statement coverage was 90.8%.
-This number could not be higher as in the DataUtilities class, several methods such as calculateColumnTotal had infinite loops, where if the code entered that space it would not be able to end.
-The Branch coverage was 84.1%, a large increase from the first implementation of the unit testing.
+This number could not be 100% as certain functions throw an IllegalArgumentException, when they are passed a range with a lower greater than the upper, but it is impossible to pass them a range where lower is greater than upper because of the error checking in the constructor, so these lines cannot be covered.
+The Branch coverage was 84.1%, a massive 71.9% increase from the first implementation of the unit testing.
 Since EclEmma cannot analyze for condition coverage, we looked at the Method coverage instead, which is 100%, as all methods were accounted for.

 # 6 Pros and Cons of coverage tools used and Metrics you report